 To view details about a public key, right-click the public key and select Show key information.
 The view shows information related to the key type and length, its name, location and fingerprint, and whether its authentication code, for example a passphrase, is provided or not.

 To clear the passphrase or PIN from cache, right-click the key and select Clear cached PIN.
 The key status changes to locked.

 To save the passphrase or PIN into cache, right-click a locked public key and select Prompt PIN.
 A dialog opens prompting the passphrase or PIN.
 The key status changes to open.

 To save the public key, right-click the key and select Save Public Key.
 The Save Public Key dialog opens for saving the key.

 To upload a public key to a host, right-click the key and select Upload Public Key.
 The Public-Key Authentication Wizard opens where you can define a connection to a host and then upload the public key there.
 After a successful upload, the status of the upload and the destination where the key was uploaded are shown.
 For more information, see Using the Public-Key Authentication Wizard

 The Logs view of the Tectia Connections Status GUI displays logged information of the currently secured connections.

-To set the debugging level, enter a value in the field and click
+To set the debugging level, enter a value in the field and click Set or press

 You can select text from the log with the mouse and copy it to the clipboard with Ctrl+C. Pressing Ctrl+A selects all contents of the log.
 These commands are also available from a shortcut menu (right-click the log).